 Expense Reimbursement - Expense reimbursement is a method for paying University staff members, students or guests when they spend their own money on business-related expenses.
 It is preferred that University travellers incur business related expenditure using a corporate credit card where possible and only use personal funds when credit card facilities are unavailable or a holder of a corporate credit card is unavailable to make the purchase.

 Expense Type - Also known as the usecode, this refers to the nature of the goods or services purchased, e.g. Airfares, Vehicle Hire, Accommodation, Meals, etc.

-Head of Organisational Unit – a position represented on the published University Organisation Structure for example Vice Chancellor, Senior Deputy Vice Chancellor, Deputy Vice Chancellor, Pro Vice Chancellor, Dean or Director.
+Head of Organisational Unit – a position represented on the published University Organisation Structure for example Vice Chancellor, Provost, Deputy Vice Chancellor, Pro Vice Chancellor, Dean or Director.

 Travel & Expense Management System (TEMS) – the University’s current system supporting the administration of travel activity, expense reimbursements and corporate credit card acquittal.